codeforboston/migrant_service_map/README.md

 ### Running the App

 - In your terminal/command prompt run `npm start` to start the app.
-In your browser navigate to http://localhost:3000/msmmain.html
+It will open automatically in a browser window.

-- To close the server ...
+- To stop the local server press ctrl + c in your terminal

 4.